openstack-archive/senlin/doc/source/user/policies.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the :command:`policy-show` command to show the properties of a
-profile.
+policy.
 You need to provide an identifier to the :program:`senlin` command
 line to indicate the policy object you want to examine.
 The identifier can be
 the ID, the name or the "short ID" of a policy object.
 For example::